Pictures of Lily: Reception

 Cash Box called it "a groovy, rhythmic rock stand that should have no trouble getting plenty of action."

+The song was covered by David Bowie for the 2001 Who tribute album Substitute, and later included on the box set Brilliant Adventure.

 Chart performance

 "Pictures of Lily" was released in 1967 as a single, and made the top five in the UK, peaking at number four.
 Outside the UK, the song failed to break into the top 50 in the United States, peaking at number fifty-one.
 It was, however, a stronger performer in Continental Europe, where it made number 5 in Germany and the Netherlands, number 9 in Austria, number 12 in Flemish-speaking Belgium and number 6 in French-speaking Belgium.

+Charts

 Live performances

 This song was first played live in 1966, and they continued to play through whilst touring until 1968.
 It returned to make a one-off appearance at a show in Passaic, New Jersey on 11 September 1979, where singer Daltrey forgot the lyrics and they went straight to Free's "All Right Now", which the band performed on rare occasions in the 1970s.
 Daltrey performed this four times in his 1985 solo tour.
 The Who returned it to their set list in 1989, and Daltrey performed it during his 2009 Use It or Lose It solo tour.
 The song was also performed during the Who's 2015 The Who Hits 50! tour.